lwfinger/rtw88/README.md

 ```
 sudo make install
 ```
-💡 **Remember, every new kernel requires this step - no exceptions**.
+💡 **Remember, every newly installed kernel requires this step - no exceptions**.
 If the kernel update means that you have no network, skip the 'git pull' and build the driver as it is, but run `git pull` once you have connectivity, and rebuild if any updates were pulled.

+---

 ## FAQ